anshulahuja98/anshulahuja98.github.io/_posts/2019-07-17-the-beginning.md

 The motivation to write this blog is two-fold.
 One type of blog that I am planning to write is to give an overview of my projects to people who would like to contribute to them in any way or learn from them.
 Also, assist them in developing their own projects and learn new technologies.
 The second would be my personal blogs encompassing my take on various topics ranging from various technologies to personal experiences.
+I have already written some technical blogs on [Medium](https://medium.com/@anshul.ahu), feel free to check them out as well.

 ### For the readers
 I would really appreciate valuable feedback on the blogs, and any suggestions as to the new content that I should discuss!